apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 - [What is a Dashboard?](http://www.dashboardinsight.com/articles/digital-dashboards/fundamentals/what-is-a-dashboard.aspx)
 - [What is a data dashboard?](http://businessintelligence.com/dictionary/dashboard/)

+### Data visualisation
+> [Data visualisation is] the representation and presentation of data in order to facilitate understanding
+>
+> -- Kirk, A. (2016).
+Data visualisation: a handbook for data driven design.
+Los Angeles: Sage Publications.

 ### Situation awareness
 > [Situation awareness] is informed by a particular set of facts that add up to an overview of the situation.
 People want those facts to be readily avaiilable, displayed in a way that makes them easy and efficient to percieve, understand, and if necessary, respond.
 That display is a dashboard.